Our first ever lab publication is out! These data were collected pre-covid, led by our first-ever lab manager, Sifana Sohail.

 This work finds an important dissociation between the types of cognitive skills required for sharing behavior, and the ones children use for helping, further suggesting that helping and sharing are dissociable skills.

 We are proud to have our first publication be fully open-science (pre-registered, open data, open materials).
-E-mail us for a pre-print!
+The pre-print is linked here!

 Welcome to our summer interns, Sofia Babool, Umiemah Farrukh, Isabelle Hoffman, and Olivia Ramos Jacquez!
 All four will be joining us this summer from all over the country to work on our NSF-funded projects on the development of reasoning about inequality, and how to improve children's math learning.